lighthouse on top of cliff

 We can’t save a drowning man by drowning them.

 We’ve been led to believe that the most compassionate thing we can do is get in the water with our suffering neighbor.
 However, it doesn’t make sense.
-Now there are two people drowning.
+Now two people are drowning.

 Instead, we can present ourselves as the shore.
 The shore is the recognition of your own abundance as well as theirs.
 Being on the shore shows that the person drowning is actually in shallow water.
 All they have to do is stand up.